 In addition to lawyer directories, you can use a legal referral service from a state or local bar association.
 The Texas State Bar offers a Lawyer Referral and Information Service that will assist you in finding a lawyer who matches your type of case and budget.
 However, when using a state or local bar association directory, note that the quality of the attorneys listed can vary greatly.
 You’ll have to conduct more intensive research to check their level of experience in their areas of specialty and favorable outcomes.

 Qualities and Terms

 In addition to a lawyer’s level of experience, you should consider various qualities and terms when searching for a car accident attorney.
 The specific terms and qualities a person is seeking will differ according to case specifics, personality, location, and more.
-In general, anyone looking for a car accident lawyer can consider the following questions and tips:
+In general, anyone looking for a car accident lawyer in Houston can consider the following questions and tips:

 - Consider a law firm’s complete team of staff in addition to the partners or lawyers who make up the firm’s public image.
 Understand that your primary contact for your case may end up being someone different from the person you speak with initially as you interact with the firm.

 - Consider the age, size, and experience level of the firm as a whole.
 Take into account awards the firm may have received or leadership roles they hold in organizations and the community.

 - Find out whether the firm has good judicial connections by contributing to campaigns and participating in the local bar association.